vubao2303/README-generator/README.md

 # readme-generator
-Using npm install to create prompt with many inputs, checkbox, and list, for user to answer the questions to generate a  README file. the new generateReadme.md file contain the basic informtion such as project's title, description, techonolgies used, user's Github name and email as well as license.
+Using npm install inquirer to create prompts with many inputs, checkbox, and list, for user to answer the questions to generate a  README file.
+The new generateReadme.md file contain the basic informtion such as project's title, description, table of contents, installation, usage, contributing, tests, questions as well as license.

 ## Site-video
 [Guide Video](https://drive.google.com/file/d/1LpEwztC0PAx5EHQhnyCy78_ST4bLkoKM/view)